clauswilke/dataviz/docs/color_basics.md

 (ref:map-Texas-race) Percentage of people identifying as white in Texas counties.
 Whites are in the majority in North and East Texas but not in South or West Texas.
-Data source: 2010 decennial US Census.
+Data source: 2010 decennial U.S. Census.

 <div class="figure" style="text-align: center">
 <img src="color_basics_files/figure-html/map-Texas-race-1.png" alt="(ref:map-Texas-race)" width="672" />